-Adapted from Louis Cha’s Heavenly Sword and Dragon Sabre, New Kung Fu Cult Master follows the adventure of orphaned Zhang Wuji following his return to the mainland as an adult.
-Armed with the invincible Jiuyang Shengong, Wuji soon crosses paths with the devious Zhao Min, a Yuan Dynasty princess tasked with suppressing resistance.
+Adapted from Louis Cha’s Heavenly Sword and Dragon Sabre, New Kung Fu Cult Master follows the adventure of orphan Zhang Wuji following his return to the mainland as an adult.
+Armed with the invincible Jiuyang Shengong, Wuji crosses paths with the devious Zhao Min, a Yuan Dynasty princess tasked with suppressing resistance.
 Before long, Wuji’s skills and chivalry also earns him the supreme seat of the widely reviled Ming Sect.

 The show itself is also a remake of Jet Li’s Kung Fu Cult Master (1993), thus the “new.”
 Hereby, let me just highlight that Jet’s version ended with much promise of a sequel/conclusion, but that never came to fruition.
-This time around, a part two has already been filmed and would probably be released later this year.
+This time round, a part two has already been filmed and would probably be released later this year.
 As a Louis Cha fan, I will be watching that too.

 Watching, despite finding this latest adaptation pointless.

 Nope, I’m not being harsh.
 Bluntly put, I didn’t yawn during the show simply because I love the Yitian Tulong story since young.
 To be clear, I also didn’t dislike this new adaptation because of its ugliest controversy.
 That of 42-year-old Raymond being too old to play the role of an early 20s Zhang Wuji.
 (The story was tweaked.
 The Wuji in this version is in his early 30s)